mlee212/Portfolio/README.md

 Imports are done via absolute imports so there is no need to `../../../..` your way back to a parent folder and down another nested folder.

-The `master` is for production and the `develop` branch is for staging and developing.
+The `master` is for production and the `staging` branch is for staging and developing.
 When making PRs please make them for the `develop` branch and assign me for code review.

 ## Stack